Wersario/projectdata/README.md

 1. First of all, you have to download all files on your personal computer.
 The code runs on python 3, which you can download on [python.org](https://www.python.org/downloads/).

-2. After successful installation you will have to download some libraries for your bot.
-There are two variants:
+2. After successful installation you will have to download some libraries for your bot.\
-    - run ``pip install discord`` and ``pip install pandas`` in your console.
-    - if your program can install libraries from *requirements.txt*, then just simply click install.
+You should run `pip install -r requirements.txt` in your terminal and it will automatically install everything.

 3. You are almost done!
 Now you just need to create a file called *token.txt* and there you will put a token from your bot.